day88ild/Muffin_vs_Chihuahua_Image_Classifier/README.md

 ## Dataset

 We've prepared a dataset for you containing a variety of images of muffins and Chihuahuas.
 You can find it here (https://www.kaggle.com/datasets/samuelcortinhas/muffin-vs-chihuahua-image-classification).
-The dataset is located in the `data` directory.
+The dataset is located in the `data/train` directory.
 You'll find two subdirectories: `muffins` and `chihuahuas`, each containing corresponding images of muffins and Chihuahuas.

 ## Remember